-I have a proposal for how to solve this problem.
-I think the states should increase their bargaining power against companies by forming a union.
+I think the states should bargain collectively with these companies.
+That means they need to form a union.
 We could call it the "United States of America."

 Here's how it would work.
 All the states would agree to be bound by a rule that when a company considers locating a facility in more than one place, none of those jurisdictions can offer it a tax break without the consent of all the others.
 Any jurisdiction that believes a company is considering another location could make a complaint under this requirement.
-If the company then chose a different location, and got a tax break there, it would be fined twice the amount of the tax break and the fine would go to the jurisdiction that made the complaint.
+If the company then chose a different location, and got a tax break there, it would be fined twice the amount of the tax break.
+The fine could go to the jurisdiction that made the complaint.

-Of course, the states already have a so-called union.
-Too bad it sold out to the companies.
+Of course, the states already have a so-called union, and it could implement this policy simply by passing a federal law.
+It fails to do fulfill its mission because it has sold out to the companies.